-During the management week of July 7 to July 13, the Kenai and East Forelands sections (Figure 3) set gillnet fishery had their opening day for the 2019 season (Appendix A11), which along with the Kasilof Section, meant the entire ESSN fishery was now open.
-This fishery was still limited in hours and gear by the KRLKMP.
-The entire ESSN fishery was opened on Monday and Thursday for 12-hour fishing periods, and was also fished on Saturday, July 13, but only within a half-mile of mean high tide in the Kasilof Section.
-The setnet fishery in the North Kalifornsky Beach (NKB) statistical area was also open on July 13, but only within 600 feet of mean high tide.
-For the management week, there were 43 hours used (Table 4; Figure 7) of the available 48 hours in the ESSN fishery.
-The drift gillnet fishery was open for both Monday and Thursday regular periods, one period districtwide and one in Drift Area 1 (Figure 8), including the expanded Kenai and Kasilof corridors (Figure 4).
-The Thursday drift period was the first period of 2019 that corresponded to the CDDGFMP provision that requires the fishery to be restricted to Drift Area 1, and the corridor areas between July 9 and July 15.
-The drift fleet was also opened on Saturday, but limited to only the Kasilof Section, concurrent with the Kasilof and NKB set gillnet opening.
-During the week, the ESSN fishery harvested 98,199 sockeye salmon while the drift fleet harvested 75,741 sockeye salmon (Appendix A4).
-The Kasilof River sockeye salmon sonar estimate was 159,261 fish on July 13, projecting a final escapement of 371,825, which exceeded the BEG for this system.
-Kasilof sockeye salmon run timing was 43% on July 13.
-In the Kenai River, sockeye salmon sonar estimates stood at 162,236 fish through July 13, projecting 1.4 million fish inriver by year's end, which would exceed the inriver goal.
+During the management week of July 7 to July 13, the Kenai and East Foreland sections (Figure 3) set gillnet fishery had their opening day for the 2019 season (Appendix A11), which along with the Kasilof Section, meant the entire ESSN fishery was now open.
+Although the East Foreland Section set gillnet fishery was exempt from the paired restrictive hour and gear provisions found in the KRLKMP, this area was only opened when the full Kenai Section was fished.
+The entire ESSN fishery was opened on Monday and Thursday for 12-hour fishing periods and was also fished on Saturday, July 13, but only within a half-mile of mean high tide in the Kasilof Section.
+The set gillnet fishery in the North Kalifornsky Beach (NKB) statistical area was also open on July 13, but only within 600 feet of mean high tide.
+This management week, 43 hours of the available 48 hours in the ESSN fishery were fished (Table 4; Figure 7).

+The drift gillnet fishery was open for both Monday and Thursday regulatory periods, 1 period districtwide (Figures 8 and 9) and 1 in Drift Area 1 (Figure 8), including the expanded Kenai and Kasilof corridors (Figure 4).
+The Thursday drift period was the first period of 2019 that corresponded to the CDDGFMP provision that required the fishery to be restricted to Drift Area 1 and the regular Kenai and Kasilof corridor areas between July 9 and July 15.
+The drift fleet was also opened on Saturday but was limited to the Kasilof Section, concurrent with the Kasilof and NKB set gillnet opening.
+During the week, the ESSN fishery harvested 98,199 sockeye salmon, and the drift fleet harvested 75,741 sockeye salmon.
+The Kasilof River sockeye salmon sonar estimate was 159,261 fish on July 13, projecting a final escapement of 371,825 (Appendix A2), which exceeded the BEG for this system.
+Kasilof River sockeye salmon run timing was 43% complete, on average, through July 13.
+The Kenai River sockeye salmon sonar estimate was 162,236 fish through July 13, projecting 1.4 million fish inriver by year's end.
+This indicated that the inriver goal (goal range) would be exceeded.
 Kenai River sockeye salmon run timing was 11% complete, on average, through July 13.
-The Kenai River Chinook salmon assessment was at 2,657 large fish, with average run timing at 17% complete through July 13.
+The Kenai River Chinook salmon assessment was 2,657 large fish, and the average run timing was 17% complete through July 13.